 Research Opportunities: HOUR Program

-The Department of History offers the HOUR program for undergraduate students interested in research.
+The Department of History offers the HOUR (History Opportunities for Undergraduate Research) program for undergraduate students interested in research.
 In this program, students collaborate with department faculty on their scholarly work.

 Each semester, students can apply to assist members of the history faculty who would like help on their research projects.
 Students in this program will gain valuable research experience working with a variety of historic documents and evidence.

 Students can receive either credit or an hourly wage through this program:

 - Hourly rate is $15.00.
 Students who are being paid with department funds, instead of out of an individual professor’s research account, will be limited to payment of up to $450.00 (30 hours) a semester or during the summer (to be determined with a professor).
 Students may apply for additional research hours pending availability of funds.